playmint/playerchain-demo/README.md

 ***Playerchains are a way for players to have full control of their own responsive, multiplayer games without relying on anyone or anything beyond their own gaming machine.***

-:balance_scale: &nbsp We’re interested in moving control of your games away from corporations back to you.
+:balance_scale: &nbsp; We’re interested in moving control of your games away from corporations back to you.

-:desktop_computer: &nbsp For multiplayer games, that means removing the reliance on servers.
+:desktop_computer: &nbsp; For multiplayer games, that means removing the reliance on servers.

-:atom_symbol: &nbsp Public decentralised blockchains are a step in the right direction, but you still rely on the blockchain nodes, and they're not capable of running responsive games.
+:atom_symbol: &nbsp; Public decentralised blockchains are a step in the right direction, but you still rely on the blockchain nodes, and they're not capable of running responsive games.

-:white_check_mark: &nbsp Playerchains remove any reliance on anyone outside your game’s group.
+:white_check_mark: &nbsp; Playerchains remove any reliance on anyone outside your game’s group.

 <br />